Logo

 • These tests are pivotal in eliminating unconscious bias in hiring by providing every participant with an equal opportunity to stake a claim.

-It may seem like a formidable task for most recruiters to screen, shortlist, interview and keep track of so many applicants.
+It may seem like a challenging task for most recruiters to screen, shortlist, interview and keep track of so many applicants.
 What appears to be lacking here is a holistic tool for conducting recruitment effectively.
 That is where online assessment platforms can help automate and improve hiring processes.

 Mercer | Mettl is one such leading assessment management system that provides end-to-end test management services, right from preparing domain assessment questions, scheduling and managing assessments online to ensuring tests’ credibility through proctoring and analyzing test responses.
-This seamless system can work at scale and integrate with a holistic suite of proctoring tools to simplify conducting domain assessments.
+This seamless system can work at scale and integrate with other tools to simplify conducting domain assessments. proc

 To illustrate, let us understand how Mercer | Mettl’s suite of tools enabled Indus Valley Partners (IVP) to find specialized coders during campus hiring drives.